Greater Boston Offices in Plymouth, Brockton, Holliston & Hingham, MA

 Effective Tools for Protecting Business and Personal Assets

-When you own or operate a business, you can be exposed to liability from a wide range of sources.
+When you own or operate a business, its important to think about asset protection to limit your exposed liability.
+Liability can come from a wide range of sources.
 A disgruntled customer or partner may bring an action against you, or a creditor may seek to attach assets to settle a debt.
 Without proper protection, you could lose substantial business assets in a lawsuit, and even place personal assets in jeopardy.
 There are steps you can take to protect your business, yourself, and your family.

 Liability insurance allows you to protect yourself and your business, as well as manage your risk, through the purchase of an insurance policy.
 In exchange for the payment of a premium, you can usually ask the insurance company to pay the costs of defending you in a lawsuit, as well as any judgment or settlement within the policy limits.
 Typically, with this type of policy, you defer all decisions regarding any lawsuit to the insurance provider and, to the extent a judgment exceeds the policy coverage limits, your property may still be exposed.